simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 This could be useful for troubleshooting.

 The default closing date is yesterday, or the journal's end date, whichever is later.
-You can change this by specifying a [report end date](#report-start--end-date);
+You can change this by specifying a [report end date](#report-start--end-date) with `-e`.
-(The report start date does not matter.)
-The last day of the report period will be the closing date;
-eg `-e 2022` means "close on 2022-12-31".
+The last day of the report period will be the closing date, eg `-e 2024` means "close on 2023-12-31".
 The opening date is always the day after the closing date.

 ### close and balance assertions